A message from the Premier of Ontario

 On average, 4.4% of people experiencing homelessness in Canadian cities are veterans

-The type of support most frequently requested by homeless veterans is permanent supportive housing
+The type of support most frequently requested by homeless veterans is permanent SUPPORTIVE HOUSING

-*2021 Ottawa PiT Count
+*2018 Ottawa PiT Count

 Infographic Source